villekf/OMEGA/README.md

 ### MATLAB & Octave

-Submodules are not supported.

 Raw list-mode data with non-GATE data is still experimental (i.e. the data needs to be formatted in the same way as done in OMEGA).

 Multi-device/GPU reconstruction only supports OSEM and MLEM.

 Implementation 4 (OpenMP CPU) supports only one prior/algorithm at a time.

 LMF output currently has to contain the time stamp (cannot be removed in GATE) and detector indices.
 The source location needs to be included if it was selected in the main-file, same goes for the scatter data.
 If you have any other options selected in the LMF output in GATE, then you will not get any sensible detector data.
 Source locations and/or scatter data can be deselected.
+LMF data, with different format than in GATE, are not supported.

 LMF source information is a lot more unreliable than the ASCII or ROOT version.